howardh/NSCI-420/README.md

 ## Test 8

+* Unused
-* Finds all tests that are well tuned
+* Finds all tests that are well tuned, and puts them together in a test named "all".
+* evaluateTuningCurve
+	* Input: CSDData
+	* Output: True if the data is well tuned, and false otherwise
+* viewCircVariance
+	* Output: an image representing the circular variances of each channel